Apples

 To prevent potatoes from sprouting "eyes" or roots, farmers spray them with toxic compounds, such as lectins, and growth inhibitors, which slow down the growing process and keep potatoes from needing to be refrigerated during storage.

-Green beans and the latest “it” food kale, are new additions to this year’s Dirty Dozen.
+The reigning “it” food kale remains on the Dirty Dozen list from last year, along with a new addition: collared greens.
 The pesticides used on these crops are toxic to the nervous system.
-Even though they have been largely removed from agriculture over the past decade, according to EWG, they aren't banned.
+Even though they have been largely removed from agriculture over the past decade, according to EWG, they aren’t banned.

 "Organophosphate pesticides are of special concern since they are associated with neurodevelopmental effects in children,” said Congleton.
 “Infants in particular should avoid exposure to these pesticides since they are more susceptible to the effects of chemical insult than adults."